Whether you are new to the field or a Spa Director looking to learn the latest spa business and marketing trends, UC Irvine Extension

 - Representatives from business, hospitality, and tourism industries considering spa related project developments

 A certificate is awarded upon completion of five required courses and two elective courses (a total of 15 units) with a grade of “C” or better.
 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
+Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
-Students not pursuing the certificate program are welcome to take as many individual courses as they wish.
+Students not pursuing a certificate are welcome to take as many individual courses as they wish.

 UC Irvine Extension can provide individual courses or the entire spa certificate program at your facility.
 Please call (949)